bibanon/android-development-codex/E970-Miscellaneous-Mods.md

 Slimport adapters make HDMI output possible on thr LGOG and the Nexus 4.
 While genuine Slimport adapters go for around $30-40, you can easily find some good ones on eBay for [just $15.](http://www.ebay.com/itm/200960770894)

+When you first plug the slimport in, though, you will only get a clone of your phone screen with the same small resolution.
+To get true upscaled 1080p, you need to be rooted, and type this command in a terminal emulator:

+        wm size 1080x1920

+To return to normal after you're done, type this command: (or you can just restart your phone)

+        wm size reset

 ### Changing Menu button into a Recent Apps button

 The Menu button is a dated leftover from an older time, and is strongly discouraged by Google.
 Multitasking demands the availability of a Recent Apps button at all times, and holding the home button can get to be annoying.